DanielVorobiov/wishlists_app/README.md

 Make sure to select the authentication method: Basic for each endpoint in Postman
 # Unit tests
-There are severeal tests for every endpoin of the app.
+There are severeal tests for every endpoint of the app.
 Use `manage.py test` to run the tests.